 PUBLIC NOTICE – IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

-Town of Narragansett Water Division – North End System (PWS# RI1858429, as supplied by Veolia Rhode Island only) has levels of Disinfection Byproducts (DBPs) above drinking water standards.
+Town of Narragansett Water Division – North End System (PWS# RI1858429, as supplied by Veolia Rhode Island only) has levels of Disinfection Byproducts (DBPs) above Drinking Water Standards.

 Our water system recently violated a drinking water standard.
-Although this incident was not an emergency, as our customers you have a right to know what happened and what we have done to correct this situation.
+Although this is not an emergency, as our customers you have a right to know what happened and what we are doing to correct this situation.
 The Town of Narragansett operates two water systems, North End and Point Judith.
 The Town purchases water for the North End System from both the Town of North Kingstown and Veolia Rhode Island, whereby one portion of the system is supplied by water from North Kingstown, and one portion is supplied by water from Veolia.
 This notice only applies to Town of Narragansett water customers within the North End System (PWS# RI1858429) that are supplied with water purchased from Veolia Rhode Island.

 What should you do?

-• There is nothing that you need to do.
-You do not need to boil your water or take other corrective action.
+- There is nothing that you need to do.
+You do not need to boil your water or take other corrective actions.
 If a situation arises where the water is no longer safe to drink, you will be notified within 24 hours accordingly.

-• If you have a severely compromised immune system, have an infant, are pregnant, or are elderly, you may be increased risk and should seek advice from your health care provider(s) about drinking this water.
+- If you have a severely compromised immune system, have an infant, are pregnant, or are elderly, you may be at increased risk and should seek advice from your health care provider(s) about drinking this water.

 What does this mean?

-• This is a required notification only and is not an emergency.
+- This is not an emergency.
 If it had been, you would have been notified within 24 hours.
 TTHMs are four volatile organic chemicals which form when disinfectants react with natural organic matter in the water.

 What is being/has been done?

-• Residual chlorine concentrations were increased by both Suez and Narragansett Water Division – Point Judith system following the boil water emergency of September 2018, which has contributed to increased TTHM levels in the water.
-We will review the treatment practices with Suez and continue to carefully monitor the amount of chlorine that is being used for disinfection purposes and.
+- Residual chlorine concentrations were increased by both Veolia and Narragansett Water Division – North End system following a boil water emergency in September 2018, which has contributed to increased TTHM levels.
+We continue to review the treatment practices with Veolia and monitor the amount of chlorine used for disinfection purposes.

-• We believe that this problem will be resolved through the above action.
+- We believe that this situation will be resolved through the above action.